barbagroup/PetIBM/README.md

     > make examples
     > make cylinder2dRe40

-### Postprocess the results
+#### Post-process the results

 We also provide a series of Python scripts to post-process the numerical solution saved.
 Those scripts are located in the folder `$PETIBM_DIR/scripts/python`.

-Those scripts have been created and tested using [Anaconda](https://store.continuum.io/cshop/anaconda/), an very useful Python distribution for scientific computing.
+Those scripts have been created and tested using [Anaconda](https://store.continuum.io/cshop/anaconda/), a very useful Python distribution for scientific computing.

 For instance, the Python script `plotFields2d.py` generates the contour of the velocity components, the pressure and the vorticity at saved time-steps.
 The following command-line displays the list of options available: